facebookresearch/ParlAI/docs/source/tutorial_basic.rst

 Simple Display Loop
 ^^^^^^^^^^^^^^^^^^^

-Now that we understand the basic, let's set up a simple loop which displays whichever task we specify.
+Now that we understand the basics, let's set up a simple loop which displays whichever task we specify.
 A complete version of this for utility is included in the ``examples`` directory (in ``display_data.py``), but we'll do this one from scratch.